-Head over to my post and read my tips for teachers, and please share it if you have a teacher with questions about stuttering.
+Head over to my guest post and read my tips for teachers, and please share if you have a teacher with questions about stuttering.

 To help teachers establish classroom communication rules that support struggling communicators, I created a free poster.
 You can download Classroom Talking Rules at Speech Sprouts on Teachers pay Teachers.

 Stuttering is a topic near and dear to me, as my grandfather stuttered.
 It was so misunderstood at the time, and often still is.
 Who hasn’t seen the King’s Speech?
 (Loved that movie.)
 Can you imagine putting marbles in the mouth to improve fluency?
 What were they thinking?